Burkina Faso: Foreign relations

-Burkina Faso is a member of the Community of Sahel–Saharan States, La Francophonie, Organisation of Islamic Cooperation, and United Nations.
-It is currently suspended from ECOWAS and the African Union.
-Until December 2023 Burkina Faso was a member of G5 Sahel, a small group formed in 2014 to co-operate with development and security matters.
+Burkina Faso is a member of the Community of Sahel–Saharan States, the Organisation of Islamic Cooperation, and United Nations.
+It formally withdrew from ECOWAS and La Francophonie in 2025, following its suspension by both organisations in 2022 over the military coup.
+In addition, Burkina Faso remains suspended from the African Union.
+Until December 2023, Burkina Faso was a member of G5 Sahel, a small group formed in 2014 to co-operate with development and security matters.
 However, in December 2023 the country withdrew from the organisation due to concerns of "serving foreign interests to the detriments of our people".

 Military

-The army consists of some 6,000 men in voluntary service, augmented by a part-time national People's Militia composed of civilians between 25 and 35 years of age who are trained in both military and civil duties.
-According to Jane's Sentinel Country Risk Assessment, Burkina Faso's Army is undermanned for its force structure and poorly equipped, but has wheeled light-armour vehicles, and may have developed useful combat expertise through interventions in Liberia and elsewhere in Africa.
+The army has 6,000 men in voluntary service, augmented by a part-time national People's Militia composed of civilians between 25 and 35 years of age who are trained in military and civil duties.
+According to Jane's Sentinel Country Risk Assessment in 2022, Burkina Faso's Army is undermanned for its force structure and poorly equipped, but has wheeled light-armour vehicles, and may have developed useful combat expertise through interventions in Liberia and elsewhere in Africa.

 In terms of training and equipment, the regular Army is believed to be neglected in relation to the elite Regiment of Presidential Security (Régiment de la Sécurité Présidentielle – RSP).
 Reports have emerged in recent years of disputes over pay and conditions.
 There is an air force with some 19 operational aircraft, but no navy, as the country is landlocked.
 Military expenses constitute approximately 1.2% of the nation's GDP.